hassanzadehmahdi/Maximum-X-power-2-using-Genetic-Algorithm/README.md

 # Maximum-X-power-2-using-Genetic-Algorithm
-In this project, I trying to find the maximum F(x) = x^2 over the interval 0-255, we can represent each possible solution as a binary string of 8 bits.
+In this project, I am trying to find the maximum F(x) = x^2 over the interval 0-255, we can represent each possible solution as a binary string of 8 bits.

 An example of running the program: